-As of March 21, 2023, our current fleet of 71 containerships in the water, (including four containerships acquired under the Framework Deed (as defined in "Item 4.
-Information on the Company-Business Overview-Our Fleet-Framework Deed")), had an average age (weighted by TEU capacity) of 11.5 years, and our current fleet of 45 dry bulk vessels (including two secondhand vessels that we have agreed to sell), had an average age (weighted by dwt capacity) of 11.6 years.
+As of March 19, 2024, our current fleet of 68 containerships in the water had an average age (weighted by TEU capacity) of 12.3 years, and our current fleet of 37 dry bulk vessels had an average age (weighted by dwt capacity) of 12.4 years.
 See "Item 4.
-Information on the Company-B. Business Overview B-Our Fleet".
+Information on the Company-B. Business Overview-Our Fleet".
 We cannot assure you that, as our vessels age, market conditions will justify such expenditures or will enable us to profitably operate our older vessels.